openssl/technical-policies/policies/testing.md

 ## Performance Testing

-Performance testing should be performed automatically via [CI] on a regular basis for certain components as defined by the [OTC].
+Performance testing should be performed automatically via [CI] on a regular basis for certain components as defined by the OpenSSL Foundation and the OpenSSL Corporation engineering managers.

 Examples of performance testing that should be considered include: